EGI-Federation/documentation/content/en/users/tutorials/adhoc/data-redundancy/_index.md

 ### Step 3: Automate Snapshot Replication with a Script

-On the source migration instance create a script file to combine all the above steps, for example, `~/replicate_vm_snapshot.sh`
+On the source migration instance, create a script file to combine all the above steps, for example, `~/replicate_vm_snapshot.sh`
 # Ensure INSTANCE_ID and other critical variables are correctly set within the script itself or loaded from a config file.

 Make the script executable: